AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 ## Conversation History

-- 2025-08-03: Added mb-8 at the end of every page from the layout to ensure consistent bottom spacing for all pages rendered via Outlet in Layout.tsx
-- 2025-08-03: Task: Fix errors in DashboardSidebar, close on outside click (mobile), make mobile sidebar scrollable.
-File: src/components/general/DashboardSidebar.tsx

-## Notes

 - Sidebar must close on outside click (mobile)
 - Mobile sidebar must be scrollable
 - Fix any errors in the file